wickworks/witchdice/README.md

 - uncanny dodge : be able to halve any roll
   (use as general case for saving throws, resistance)

+- Firbase-side validate room/person name; must be length X & are only letters Auth system: conference-room rules.
+  If you're the first to show up to a room, it's yours.
+  If there is anyone in it already, they need to give you the thumbs-up.
+    (waiting & cancel button on newcomer, confirm & requester name on all occupants) All rooms are cleared out twelve hours after the last message is sent on them.

 - import the monster manual
   (add legendary actions)